xzuyn/OnnxDiffusersUI/README.md

+# xzuyn fork

+don't expect everything to work. this is my fork for testing/sharing my WIP stuff before it gets refined for a push to the main repo.

 # OnnxDiffusersUI

 I’ve been helping people setup Stable Diffusion and run it on their AMD graphics card (or CPU) on Windows.
 I’ve also wrote a basic UI for the diffusers library version to make it more user friendly.
 This guide is a consolidation of what I’ve learned and hopefully will help other people setup their PC to run Stable Diffusion too.